 I love cheesecake!
 I love cheesecake so much that I am often hesitant to purchase a slice for dessert from fear of being disappointed.

-Many years ago I worked in a restaurant that got it’s cheesecakes made fresh from a local covenant.
+Many years ago I worked in a restaurant that got its cheesecakes made fresh from a local convent.
 We called it sister sin cake.
-I don’t know what those nuns did, but it was both a sin to miss one bite, and a sin to eat more than one slice.
-I have not been able to find that cheese cake for almost twenty years now.
+What those nuns did to create such a delight remains a mystery, but it was both a sin to miss one bite, and a sin to eat more than one slice.
+That cheesecake is but a memory these past twenty years.

 Summertime is perfect for anything lime and you cannot do better than a nice Key Lime during the summer heat.
 I discovered this recipe on Epicurious and think I might be in love.
 Sorry Nuns.